 Whenever I talk about my travels, the first question I get is, how do you afford to travel so often?

-If you are anything like me, you probably have a bucketlist that keeps growing… I put together some ideas, that helped me save more money and travel more often.
+If you are anything like me, you probably have a bucket list that keeps growing… I put together some ideas, that helped me save more money and travel more often.
 Here are some changes you can implement… and the good news?
 It’s really all up to you!

 Open up a new savings account

 I bet you didn’t expect that, did you?
 And I am being a little sarcastic here.
 But in order to be able to save money, you need to do it correctly.
-How many of you get your pay check, spend it and then put what’s left in a savings account?
+How many of you get your paycheck, spend it and then put what’s left in a savings account?
 Guilty as charged here!
-I used to do that too before I started to travel, now I have a long list of priorities and on top of my list I have my savings account.
+I used to do that too before I started to travel, now I have a long list of priorities and on top of my list, I have my savings account.
 I’m not going to lie, it is not easy, especially at the beginning, but now I live by the quote: “Do not save what’s left after spending, but spend what’s left after saving.”

 Track your spendings

 Whether you use a spreadsheet or an app to do it, this is crucial for managing your finances.
 Not only it will be so much easier to set more realistic financial goals but this will also uncover hidden money leaks.
 You will have a better understanding of your spending habits and doing this will help you discipline yourself to always spend less… and on the things that make you happy.
+I am using Spendee and I love that it gives you a visual representation of what you’re spending.
+(And YES!
+The majority of my money is spent on travel #priorities)

 If you want to build up your travel fund, you’ll need to give up going out so often.
 Instead of buying that Starbucks coffee, why not make your caffeinated hot beverage at home?
 Just putting that $5 – $10 into a bank account every day will add up long term.
 That applies to food as well.
 I saw a meme lately saying “Average American spends $15 a day eating out.
 That’s $450 a month.
 Include drinks about $600-$700 a month.
 In two months you can buy tickets everywhere in the world.
 You can afford to travel.
 You’re just too lazy to cook”.
 Now let that soak in!